burgueishon/multi-mcu-ble-ota-firmware/README.md

-# Wearable Firmware – nRF52840 + SAMD21
+# BLE Platform Firmware – nRF52840 + SAMD21

-This repository contains the firmware for a multi-MCU sleep monitoring wearable device.
+This repository contains the firmware for a multi-MCU BLE platform.
 The system consists of an **nRF52840** (central processor and BLE communication hub) and a **SAMD21** (sensor acquisition and OTA update target).

 ## Overview

-This project implements a multi-MCU firmware architecture for a BLE wearable device:
+This project implements a multi-MCU firmware architecture for a BLE device platform:

 - Firmware for both the nRF52840 and SAMD21 platforms